-Accessible seating areas are reserved in all structures where needed — Mathewson Exhibition Center, Coliseum, and the Pepsi Grandstand
+Accessible seating areas are reserved in all structures where needed — Mathewson Exhibition Center, Coliseum, and the Grandstand.

-The Missouri State Fair reserves seating in a number of accessible sections on the track and in the Pepsi Grandstand exclusively for use by individuals with disabilities plus one (1) companion.
-See the Pepsi Grandstand seating chart for those areas.
+The Missouri State Fair reserves seating in a number of accessible sections on the track and in the Grandstand exclusively for use by individuals with disabilities plus one (1) companion.
+View the Grandstand seating chart to see those areas.

 These seats may not be purchased by other guests unless/until all the other seats in that price range have been sold.
 At that point, any unclaimed seats are sold on a first-come, first-served basis.

-- Accessible seating can be purchased through Ticketmaster online.
-Click on the “Request Accessible Tickets” icon or by phone at 1-800-796-6776.
+Accessible seating can be purchased through Etix online.
+Click on the “Request Accessible Tickets” icon or by phone at 1-800-514-ETIX (3849).
 If ordering using the downloadable Ticket Order Form, please indicate that you need accessible seating on your order.

 No pets are allowed on the fairgrounds.
 Exception: 1) Service animals for persons with disabilities; 2) Police dogs on duty; 3) Trained animals in scheduled performances; 4) Pets entered in scheduled competitions.